PaperPrototype/Course-Guidebook/README.md

 - One document containing first principles.
 - Another document containing conclusions built from first principles that can be used for teaching.

+Add to guidelines?
+- How you find soemthing is mroe interesting than the answer itself (box rotation vs sin roation)
+- don't over explain.
+Over explaining is the result of the intitial explanation failing to get the concept accross.
+- take students on journey to solve a problem (story's are easier to remember that individual obejcts.
+THis is because a story ties everyhting together into one big memory that is easy to access)